 Angina is chest pain that occurs when the heart receives insufficient oxygen-rich blood.
 Although angina is more of a symptom, it is treated as its own condition due to its prevalence among cardiac patients.

 Patients with blocked arteries experience symptoms of angina when the heart is not receiving an ample supply blood to meet its output needs.
 Most often these individuals suffer from coronary artery disease (CAD).

 Patients who have experienced a heart attack may manifest different types of angina, because of an area of the heart that is inadequately supplied with blood is preventing the heart from performing at optimal capacity.

-Adult stem cell therapy at Okyanos begins with extraction of adult stem cells from your own body fat through the use of an EU-approved cell processing device.
+At Okyanos, adult stem cell therapy for angina begins with extraction of stem and regenerative cells from your own body fat through the use of an EU-approved cell processing device.
 After a simple liposuction procedure, adipose- (fat) derived regenerative cells (ADRCs) are separated from the fat tissue and shortly thereafter are injected into the wall of the heart via a catheter.